-Unless otherwise provided in the articles of incorporation, any action required or permitted to be taken at any annual or special meeting of the stockholders may be taken without a meeting, without prior notice and without a vote, if a consent or consents, setting forth the action so taken, shall be signed by the holders of outstanding stock having not less than the minimum number of votes that would be necessary to authorize or take such action at a meeting at which all shares entitled to vote thereon were present and voted and (i) shall be delivered to the corporation at the principal place of business of the corporation by hand or by certified or registered mail, return receipt requested and (ii) such consent must set forth or be delivered with information that enables the corporation to determine the date of delivery of such consent and the identity of the person giving such consent and, if such consent is given by a person authorized to act for a stockholder or member as proxy, such consent must comply with the applicable provisions of NRS 78.355.
+Unless otherwise provided in the articles of incorporation, any action required or permitted to be taken at any annual or special meeting of the stockholders may be taken without a meeting, without prior notice and without a vote, if a consent or consents, setting forth the action so taken, shall be signed by the holders of outstanding stock having not less than the minimum number of votes that would be necessary to authorize or take such action at a meeting at which all shares entitled to vote thereon were present and voted and (i) shall be delivered to the corporation at the principal place of business of the corporation by hand or by certified or registered mail, return receipt requested and (ii) such consent must set forth or be delivered with information that enables the corporation to determine the date of delivery of such consent and the identity of the person giving such consent must comply with the applicable provisions of NRS 78.355.
 Prompt notice of the taking of the corporate action without a meeting by less than unanimous consent shall be provided to stockholders if and to the extent required by law.
 No consent shall be effective to take the corporate action referred to therein unless consents signed by a sufficient number of stockholders to take such action are delivered to the corporation in the manner prescribed in this Section 2.10 and applicable law within sixty (60) days of the first date on which a consent is so delivered to the corporation.